darinz/DL/04_Training_Techniques/01_regularization_methods.md

 ## Data Augmentation

 Data augmentation increases the diversity of the training data by applying random transformations, helping the model generalize better.

+> **Explanation:**
+> Data augmentation simulates a larger dataset by creating new, slightly altered versions of the training data.
+This helps the model learn to be robust to variations and prevents overfitting.

 ### Intuition